teklynk/raspi-streamer/readme.md

   - PLAYLIST: Place files inside a folder called `media` and run the `create_playlist.sh` script.
 This will generate a `playlist.txt` file inside the `/home/<user>/raspi-streamer/` directory.
 In the web UI you can set the File Stream Path to: `/home/<user>/raspi-streamer/playlist.txt`
 - __Stream/Recording Timer:__
   - Set the max hours and minutes for the recording or stream to run for.
 Once the timer runs out, the stream or recording will automatically stop.
+- __USB Mass Storage:__
+  - By default, Raspi-Streamer saves recordings to the `recordings/` directory.
+You can change this to save to a usb storage device.
+USB drives will automatically mount on `/media/usb0`.
+The installer will create a symlink from `recordings/` to your custom path.

 # Troubleshooting

 ## Test recording before doing a stream